opencaesar/opencaesar.github.io/_projects/2023-1-20-Commit-Aware-Dataset.md

 ## Project Team

-- Interns: 4 UCLA CS undergraduage students
+- Developers: 4 UCLA CS undergraduage students
 - Mentor: Maged Elaasar

 If you like to contribute to, provide feedback on, enquire about, or sponsor this project, please contact [Maged Elaasar](https://opencaesar.github.io/contributors/Maged%20Elaasar.html).